 The Classical Civilizations Department (CLAS) hosts lectures and events over the course of the academic year.
 Local, national and international lecturers are invited to speak on campus during the fall and spring semesters, and in recent years CLAS has co-hosted speakers with the Archaeological Institute of America (AIA) and the Harvard Club of Spokane.
-Please see our Upcoming Events page for further details about happenings on our campus and in the Spokane region.
+Please see below and the pages in this section for further details about happenings on our campus and in the Spokane region.

-The CLAS Dept. is pleased to host its annual Open House (on or near Virgil's Birthday!), to be held from 12:15-1 pm in College Hall 101, on Tuesday, Oct.
-12. Please join us for information, tasty treats and a warm welcome.
+The CLAS Dept. is pleased to host its annual Open House (on Virgil's Birthday!), to be held from 12:15-1 pm in College Hall 101, on Thursday, Oct.
+15. Please join us for information, tasty treats and a warm welcome.
 All are invited to come -- we hope that you will attend!

-The Annual Meeting of the Classical Association of the Pacific Northwest (CAPN), March 20-21, 2015.
-This year's meeting will take place at Reed College in Portland, OR.
+The Annual Meeting of the Classical Association of the Pacific Northwest (CAPN), March 11-12, 2016.
+This year's meeting will take place at Evergreen College in Olympia, WA.

-The 6th Annual Oregon Undergraduate Conference in Classics (OUCC), in April 2015.
+The 11th Annual Northwest Undergraduate Conference on the Ancient World (NUCAW; formerly the Oregon Undergraduate Conference in Classics, or OUCC), in April 2016.
 Universities in Oregon host a one-day undergraduate conference for talented undergraduates to present their work, for example a BA thesis or outstanding seminar paper, in a 20-minute talk to an audience of undergraduates and their faculty mentors.
 Papers are generally welcome in any area of classical studies, including language and literature, history, philosophy, and material culture.
-More information on this event will be available in the spring of 2015.
+Two students and two faculty attended at Willamette University in 2015 (see above photo).
+More information on this event will be available in the spring of 2016.